saltyrtc/saltyrtc-meta/Protocol.md

 * In case the client is the responder, it SHALL check that the *initiator_connected* field contains a boolean value.
-In case the field's value is `true`, the responder MUST proceed with sending a 'token' or 'key' client-to-client message described in the *Client- to-Client Messages* section.
+In case the field's value is `true`, the responder MUST proceed with sending a 'token' or 'key' client-to-client message described in the *Client-to-Client Messages* section.

 After this message, both client and server have authenticated each other.